Memorandum to our Investment Management Clients and Friends

 IV.
 Requirements Applicable to Advisers that Trade Futures, Commodities, Certain Swaps and Other Commodity Interests

 A. Commodity Pool Operators (“CPOs”).

-- Annual Report: A registered CPO is required to distribute an annual report, certified by an independent public accountant, to each investor in a pool by March 31, 2021 (for a pool with a fiscal year-end of December 31).
+2. Registered CPOs.
+Annual Report: A registered CPO is required to distribute an annual report, certified by an independent public accountant, to each investor in a pool by March 31, 2023 (for a pool with a fiscal year-end of December 31).
 A registered CPO must also electronically file a copy of the annual report with the National Futures Association (the “NFA”) by such date.
 A CPO may request an extension prior to the original due date.

-- Bylaw 1101: A CPO of a pool with investors that themselves are either (a) pools that are exempt under CFTC Rule 4.5 or Rule 4.13 or (b) commodity trading advisors that are exempt under CFTC Rule 4.14(a)(8), should confirm promptly after the beginning of each calendar year that each such investor has affirmed its exemption, claimed another exemption, or properly registered with the CFTC and become a NFA member.
+Bylaw 1101: A CPO of a pool with investors that themselves are either (i) pools that are exempt under CFTC Rule 4.5 or Rule 4.13 or (ii) commodity trading advisors that are exempt under CFTC Rule 4.14(a)(8), should confirm promptly after the beginning of each calendar year that each such investor has affirmed its exemption, claimed another exemption, or properly registered with the CFTC and became a NFA member.

 B. Commodity Trading Advisors (“CTAs”).